 Remember, these are general facilities preventive maintenance guidelines.
 Your individual facility will necessitate unique checklists based on your asset inventory.
 Once you’re finished designing your facility maintenance checklists, it’s time to schedule and assign them to team members.

 Depending on the assets at hand, your checklists could be daily, weekly, monthly, or yearly.
-Preventive maintenance may be scheduled using a time-based approach, a usage-based approach, or a combination of both.
-High-tech facilities may also invest in sensor-technology that provides suggested maintenance actions based on individual asset history and moment by moment behavior.
+Preventive maintenance can be scheduled using a time-based approach, a usage-based approach, or a combination of both.
+High-tech facilities also invest in sensor technology that provides suggested maintenance actions based on individual asset history and moment-by-moment behavior.

 6. Facility Preventive Maintenance Checklists Templates